Adaptive Human Trajectory Prediction via Latent Corridors: Results

 \subsection{MOT and WildTrack Results}

 We next investigate if latent corridors help predictor adaptation when the deployment scene is \textit{outside} of the pre-training dataset, and if latent corridors outperform ATP via direct finetuning on deployment data.
-Specifically, we use the base predictor $\pred$ which only saw MOTSynth data and then directly do sim-to-real adaptation via latent prompting, finetuning, or a combination thereof on seven \textit{real human pedestrian scenes} from MOT and Wildtrack.
+Specifically, we use the base predictor $\pred$ which only saw MOTSynth data $\mathcal{D}$ and then directly do sim-to-real adaptation via latent prompting, finetuning, or a combination thereof using each of seven \textit{real human pedestrian scenes} from MOT and Wildtrack as $\mathcal{D}'$.
 Plots of the ADE over time averaged over these scenes is shown in Figure~\ref{fig:lifelong_MS}a.
 Regardless of the ATP setting, adaptation over time results in a consistent error reduction compared to the baselines.
-While only finetuning seems to be slightly more effective on real-world scenes than prompting alone, our latent corridors + per-scene finetuning approach is significantly more effective ($11.2\%$) than finetuning alone.
-Quantitative results for these experiments can be seen in Table~\ref{tab:mot_results}.
+While only finetuning seems to be slightly more effective on real-world scenes than prompting alone, our latent corridors + per-scene finetuning approach is significantly more effective ($11.2\%$) than finetuning alone (see Table~\ref{tab:mot_results}).

 \para{Qualitative results} Visualizations of baselines and our LC + PSF approach on MOT and WildTrack are in Fig.~\ref{fig:qual_results}.
 Similar trends from experiments on synthetic data carry over.
 Our approach enables the predictor to better ground future behavior in the scene geometry: for example, pedestrians are no longer predicted to float upwards (third row, left and middle), and future behavior is guided by a finer-grained awareness of obstacles (third row right, bottom row left and middle).
 We also observe our adapted predictor learning trends in human behavior: in the WildTrack plaza environment shown in Fig.~\ref{fig:teaser} middle row and Fig.~\ref{fig:qual_results} bottom right, pedestrians tend to avoid the middle of the plaza and instead cross it diagonally.
 Our method learns this subtle, scene-specific behavior pattern and thus predicts more accurately.